urbit/docs/tutorials/hoon/generators.md

 ### `%get` generators

-`%get` no longer exist.
+`%get` generators no longer exist.
 They were once used for making HTTP requests through `eyre`.
-This functionality is no longer supported with generators.
+Such functionality is no longer supported with generators.

 ## Conclusion